 A few years ago, during a routine pap smear, Susan mentioned that she had occasional discomfort on her vagina, which she attributed to her underwear rubbing against her when she exercised.
 It would sometimes get a little raw, but would heal up within a week or so, without any specific treatment.
-It only happened a few times a year; so, she said she wouldn’t have mentioned it if I hadn’t asked about genital sores during her exam.
-We decided to perform a herpes blood test.
+It only happened a few times a year; so, she said she wouldn’t have mentioned it if they hadn’t asked about genital sores during her exam.
+They decided to perform a herpes blood test.
 Her results on a type-specific herpes antibody test were positive.
-I asked her to come in the next time she had a sore spot and she did.
-A culture confirmed that the sores were caused by the type 2 herpes virus we had found via her blood work.
+They asked her to come in the next time she had a sore spot and she did.
+A culture confirmed that the sores were caused by the type 2 herpes virus they had found via her blood work.

 So, what does that mean?

 According to the Centers for Disease Control and Prevention, approximately 776,000 new genital herpes infections occur annually.
 About one out of every six people ages 14 – 49 has genital type 2 herpes.
 That’s 16% of us.
 If you also account for all of the many people who have genital type 1 herpes infections, there are a lot of people living with genital herpes infections.

 What’s the big deal about herpes?

 It turns out that, medically speaking, genital herpes isn’t usually a big deal at all.
 No one wants to have it, but at the same time, it is typically more of an inconvenience and a social nuisance than a serious medical problem.
 The social stigma, however, is something we should not underestimate.
 In my experience, I find that people truly fear a herpes diagnosis.
 It is the Scarlet Letter H. Surprisingly, even a new diagnosis of HIV often doesn’t result in as much panic as a new diagnosis of genital herpes.